iterative/dvc.org/content/docs/user-guide/experiment-management/index.md

 ## Experiments

-> ⚠️ Note: these features require the project a Git repository.
-You do not need
+> Note: these features require a Git repository.
+Advanced Git operations are
-> to use Git yourself, however.
+> handled automatically by DVC.

 `dvc exp` commands let you automatically track a variation to an established [data pipeline](/doc/command-reference/dag).
 You can create multiple isolated